Pushpindar Singh: Nishaan Nagaara

 Pushpindar Singh founded the 'Nishaan Nagaara', a non-political journal, to highlight Sikh issues, culture, history and heritage in April 1999.
 The first issue was formally launched at New Delhi on 22 April 1999 and was inaugurated by Prime Minister Manmohan Singh, Dr. Jaswant Singh Neki and Chief Minister Dr. Karan Singh.
 The magazine collaborates which magazines like SikhNet, and scholars such as Inder Jit Singh of New York and Bhayee Sikander Singh of Bagrian and one can find it in many a Sikh home.

 The Sikh Forum

-He was made the President of the Sikh Forum and protested for justice for the 1984 Anti-Sikh Riots, a resolution seeking declaration of the violence as "Sikh Genocide Day" was also passed by him along with other leaders such as H. S. Phoolka, Tarlochan Singh and others- he multiple times condemned, wrote letters to the Prime Minister and staged protests demanding justice for the Anti-Sikh riots.
-As a response to a letter from The Sikh Forum written by him on the anniversary of Operation Blue Star- the Home Minister had given back 53 historical books to the Golden Temple which had been looted from the Sikh Reference Library.
+He was made the President of The Sikh Forum and protested for justice for the 1984 Anti-Sikh Riots, and passed a resolution seeking declaration of the violence as "Sikh Genocide Day".
+He multiple times condemned the riots, wrote letters to the Prime Minister and staged protests demanding justice for the Anti-Sikh riots.
+As a response to a letter from The Sikh Forum written by him on the anniversary of Operation Blue Star- the Home Minister had given back 53 historical books to the Golden Temple which had been looted from the Sikh Reference Library, with the help of Tarlochan Singh.
 He pushed for a Truth and Reconciliation Commission for the events that happened in 1984.
 He spoke against the Sikh community being termed as Khalistani and believed it was wrong for every member of the Sikh diaspora to be painted with the "extremist brush."